HenrydeB/Paint-OOP/README.md

   3. Strategy Pattern: I utilized the Strategy Pattern in how I determine how to design my shape.
 Found in view/Strategy, the ShapeDesigner class uses a IShapeDesign interface to reference the 3 different classes that define how to draw the shape (OutlineStrategy, FillStrategy, and OutlineFillStrategy).

  Again, there is decent amount of refactorization I need to do to get more of these design patterns working across the board (such as using the state pattern for the MouseActionFactory (which at this point is not even a factory yet).

+ ## Sprint 3 ##
+* Able to copy shapes to clipboard
+* the copied shape is not deselected
+  * If the selected shape that was copied is moved and the the paste action is pressed  then the pasted shape will appear at the origin of the copied shape + the offset I gave to pasted shapes
+*  If there is anything in the clipboard while the paste action is pressed, then a duplicate shape to the one that was copied will be added to the main ShapeList, appearing diagonal to the original copied shape at a slight offset.
+*  When the delete action is selected from the UI, the selected shape will be removed from the main shapelist and subsequently deleted from the canvas
+*  Selected shapes now display an outline, which is at least 5px off from the original shape
+*  The Undo & Redo actions now support the Paste and Delete operations

+  ### S3 Design Patterns ###
+  #### S2 patterns ####
+   1. Static Factory Pattern:
+       I use this in models/Shapes/ShapeFactory and it is used to determine which shape will be created.
+One issue is that I do still have to reference the Rectangle and Triangle classes elsewhere in the code so I can correctly implement other parts of the assignment.
+This will need to be refactored I believe.
+  2. Observer Pattern: I utilized the observer pattern to connect my GlobalShapeLists class to the PaintCanvas class.
+The IShapeSubject interface contains addObserver(IShapeObserver) removeObservers(IShapeObserver), and notifyObservers().
+This is located in model/interfaces.
+The IShapeObserver interface, stored in view/interface is implemented in view/gui/PaintCanvas, and implements an update() method derived from the interface, which then calls repaint()
+  #### S3 patterns ####
+  NOTE: The strategy Pattern was listed in the previous sprint because I had already implemented it so I thought may as well list it.
+I am including it in this sprint's requirements of 4 design patterns which was discussed in class on 08/02

+  3. Strategy Pattern: I utilized the Strategy Pattern in how I determine how to design my shape.
+Found in view/Strategy, the ShapeDesigner class uses a IShapeDesign interface to reference the 3 different classes that define how to draw the shape (OutlineStrategy, FillStrategy, OutlineFillStrategy, and SelectedStrategy).

+  4. Singleton Pattern: I have two different singleton patterns in my code, but namely I want to highlight the GlobalShapeLists class.
+Within this (and my other singleton), I have several private Lists that I use to store the shapes affected by different actions and my general shapeList, which is my current set of shapes to be rendered on the canvas.
+It's like my (not) database.

 ### GitHub Repo ###
 I know this is leading to this exact page, but I don't want to miss something